Tender-crisp asparagus puts a fresh twist on the classic Eggs Benedict recipe.

 - 3 large egg yolks

-- ½ cup unsalted butter, room temperature and cut into 1 tablespoon pieces
+- ½ cup unsalted butter, room temperature, cut into 1 tablespoon pieces

 - 1 teaspoon lemon juice